COZITIME/HaloPogSwitch/README.md

 instructions to update: (this needs to be done per halo game)

-0: download the pogswitch source code (the file you will be looking in will be )
+0: download the pogswitch source code (the file you will be looking in will be \HaloPogSwitch\CSVPuller.cs)

 1: open the halo game, eg go into custom games